 This is where I suggest you read this book: Pain Free to help you restore posture.
 Posture is one of the main contributor to tightness and joint pain.
 When you have a solid posture, and you maintain it (after restoring it), you help keep the right tightness in all the muscles.
 The book explains in detail how to realign your posture to reduce chronic pain.
 While simply focusing on posture may not fix ALL of your chronic pain, especially if it’s related to something more than just posture, but we can all agree that most of us spend the majority of our days in relatively bad posture, and that definitely doesn’t help.
 I have always noticed great relief after a good postural therapy session, and I believe that can benefit anyone who has a desk job, drives, or spends more than 2 hours sitting/day.

 Once you start paying attention to your posture, you can then work more on strengthening…

-Few reasons why you may want to strengthen the core and glutes togehter, instead of individually:
+Few reasons why you may want to strengthen the core and glutes together, instead of individually:

 - The glutes, hamstrings, and core LOVE to train together.
-You strengthen the “relationship” between the muscles as opposite to isolating them all the time.
+You strengthen the “relationship” between the muscles as opposed to isolating them all the time.

 - You condition these muscles to always work together.
-So next time you want to go for a jog, or lift something heavy off the floor, you are automatically tighting up your core and your glutes, and giving your low back a break.
+So next time you want to go for a jog or lift something heavy off the floor, you are automatically tightening up your core and your glutes, and giving your low back a break.

 - Two birds, one stone!